liniguez/Telescope_simulations/Simulations.md

 Non-TE regions longer than 500 bp were selected.

-Heatmap of 75 bp read mapped to region (row) and a HML2 (column), vlaues are log10 transformed.
+Heatmap of 75 bp read mapped to region (row) and a HML2 (column), values are log10 transformed.

 ![](Simulations_files/figure-markdown_github/Heat-1.png)